Zuni fetishes: Religion as art

-Zuni fetish carvings have been around for centuries.
-Ancient Pueblo effigies were an earlier form of a Zuni fetish carving.
-It has only been in recent times that the fetishes have been carved to sell, and have left the village.
-While the Zuni fetish carvings you see for sale on the internet are considered Zuni fetishes, carved by a variety of well known Zuni carvers, true Zuni fetishes do not leave the village and are blessed by a Shaman or Medicine Man and used by the carver himself or a special recipient.

 The artist's styles are as unique as the artists themselves, and there are many whose works are highly sought after by collectors.
 Some collectors prefer a figure that is more realistic in appearance, while others prefer the more classical styles that are intrinsic to Zuni belief.
 The customary Zuni perspective is that the least modification of the original material maintains, or heightens, the power of the fetish as a "natural concretion."
-Realism in carving style is a matter relative to the beliefs of its owner, and the realism in contemporary carving is a product of collector request and demand and the intent of Zuni carvers to raise the level of their art form through participation in the world of contemporary art.
-The enigma, or apparent paradox relevant to Zuni belief and realism in art is resolved in the notion that carvings for sale and collection are produced without religious intent.
-For this reason some carvers prefer the term "carvings" rather than the term "fetishes" when referring to offerings for collectors.
+Some carvers prefer the term "carvings" rather than the term "fetishes" when referring to offerings for collectors.